Andres9890/Antrag/README.md

 ## How does it work?

-- Establish a heartbeat with a TCP provider (the app will need this for later).
+- Establish a heartbeat with a TCP provider for compatibility with older setups.
-  - For it to be successful, we need a pairing file from [JitterbugPair](https://github.com/osy/Jitterbug/releases) and a [VPN](https://apps.apple.com/us/app/stosvpn/id6744003051).
-- When preparing the list, we need to establish another connection but for `installation_proxy` using our heartbeat provider and client handle.
-- Then we can use `installation_proxy_get_apps` using that handle to list applications.

-Due to how it works right now we need both a VPN and a lockdownd pairing file, this means you will need a computer for its initial setup.
+- When installed through TrollStore, the app reads the application list directly from the device's TrollStore container without needing pairing files.

+This version does not require external pairing files.
+Instead, make sure the app is installed through TrollStore to enable local management of applications.

 ## Building